rmartone/missionlog/README.md

 - `log.warn(messageOrTag?, ...params)` - Potential issues or warnings
 - `log.error(messageOrTag?, ...params)` - Error conditions

-### Configuration
+### Configuration & Utilities

 - `log.init(config?, callback?)` - Configure log levels and custom handler
 - `log.isLevelEnabled(level, tag?)` - Check if a specific level would be logged for a tag
-- `log.isDebugEnabled(tag?)` - Convenience method to check if DEBUG level is enabled for a tag
+- `log.isDebugEnabled(tag?)` - Convenience method to check if DEBUG level is enabled
-- `log.isTraceEnabled(tag?)` - Convenience method to check if TRACE level is enabled for a tag
+- `log.isTraceEnabled(tag?)` - Convenience method to check if TRACE level is enabled
-- `log.reset()` - Clear all tag registrations and configurations
+- `log.reset()` - Reset logger to initial state and clear all configurations

+### Type-Safe Tag Access

+- `tag.{tagName}` - Access registered tags with runtime validation
+- Returns the tag name if registered, `undefined` otherwise
+- Provides IDE autocomplete for registered tags

 ### Log Levels (in order of verbosity)